martinmoene/lest/README.md

 **SECTION(** "_proposition_" **) {** _code_ **}**
 Describe the expected behaviour to test for using the enclosing context and specify the actions and expectations.
 A section must be enclosed in setup or in another section.

+Note: Currently non-section setup code is executed one more time than the number of sections contained in the setup or section block (section discover phase).

 ### Assertion macros
 **EXPECT(** _expr_ **)**